Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-14-Martha-Wells-All-Systems-Red.md

 + Others: Sorry, no impressive moments except their kindness and competence.

 # Plot: 7/9.
+Excellent.
 Nothing appeared beyond my expectation but it indeed sent me on an emotional roller coaster.

 ## Unusual occurrences happen
 Members in the research group protected by Murderbot were nearly killed by an unidentified fauna and found something missing on their given survey package.
 They tried to perform a field research on the missing parts but found nothing special.